sik-flow/customer_segmentation/README.md

 # customer_segmentation

-)Tutorial that I followed on using KMeans to cluster customers into different segments.
-Tutorial can be found at [yhat.com](http://blog.yhat.com/posts/customer-segmentation-python-rodeo.html)
+Tutorial that I followed on using KMeans to cluster customers into different segments.
+Tutorial can be found at [yhat.com.](http://blog.yhat.com/posts/customer-segmentation-python-rodeo.html)